simple answers to commonly asked questions. For detailed explanations, please click on the "read More" links.

 18. I do not own a guitar.
 Which kind should I buy?

 More expensive does not always mean better sounding.
-(Sometimes a $600 guitar that sounds as good or even better than one two or three times the cost.)
+(Sometimes a $600 guitar sounds as good or even better than one costing two or three times more.)

 In light of this, I have offered to help many first-time guitarists with selecting an appropriate guitar.
 Most often, this involves setting a time that allows the student and me to meet at a music store; from there, I help the student determine which guitar will be the best possible fit.